Gravitywho? #3 Henry

 Representing BS3.
 Nice.
 What's the best thing about working here?

-The variety.
-We've got such a wide range of experience, knowledge and interest across a small number of people that we're able to pick up almost anything and find a way to make it work.
+Absolutely the variety.
+We’ve never settled on one type of project, platform, stack, or way of working.
+With such a wide range of experience, knowledge, and interest across a small number of people, we’re able to pick up almost anything and find a way to make it work.

 The SCUBA diver in me wants to say Mexico but I doubt I'd have much time to spend in the cenotes while we're building an app.
 Instead, I'll say New York City.
 With almost everything available 24/7, huge and fast-moving tech and creative communities, and, of course, fast internet, fantastic food and views, you can't go wrong!

 I agree!
-Let's hope Jack (Technical Director) and Simon (Creative Director) are reading this.
-Finally, what's the best kept secret in Bristol?
+Let's hope Simon's reading this.
+Finally, what's the best-kept secret in Bristol?